Spring is Coming

 Comprehensive infographic showing overpronation identification methods, essential insole features for motion control, professional fitting strategies, and gradual integration timeline for arch support relief

-A Deep, Stabilizing Heel Cup
+A Deep Heel Cup for Stability

 The first thing to check for is a deep heel cup.
 Think of it as a cradle for your heel.
 When your foot rolls inward too much, a deep heel cup helps to hold it in a more stable, neutral position.
 This simple feature is a game-changer for alignment, as it sets the foundation for your entire foot with each step.
 Aetrex helps to correct overpronation with orthotics that feature this kind of targeted design.
 By stabilizing the heel, these orthotics help prevent the excessive motion that can lead to pain in your feet, ankles, and even knees.
 It’s a crucial first step in getting your stride back on track.